Tax Reform Priorities

 NCFC supports the continuation of Subchapter T of the Internal Revenue Code (the basis for cooperative taxation) and related regulations.
 NCFC also supports the continuation of the patronage dividend deduction for farmer cooperatives.
 The deduction is critical for the continued viability of farmer cooperatives.

-NCFC urges Congress to take into account the unique tax status of farmer cooperatives when developing tax reform proposals.
+NCFC urges Congress and the administration to take into account the unique tax status of farmer cooperatives when developing tax reform proposals.
 NCFC is concerned that several reform proposals would negatively impact farmer cooperatives, and that a lowered corporate rate would not help to offset those impacts.

 Farmer cooperatives are owned and governed by their farmer members.
 Earnings from business conducted with or for a cooperative’s members are subject to single tax treatment as income of farmer members, provided the cooperative pays or allocates the earnings to its members.
 If the earnings are used to support the cooperative’s capital funding or other needs, the earnings are taxed at regular corporate rates when retained and taxed a second time when distributed to the farmer members.
 Earnings from sources other than business, with or for the cooperative’s members, are taxed at corporate rates.